zaisam/Bank-Account/README.md

-# A SpringBoot application offering Rest Endpoints in order to interract with a basic bank account
+# Application offering Rest Endpoints in order to interract with a bank account realize with spring boot

 # Bank account kata
 Think of your personal bank account experience When in doubt, go for the simplest solution